CRUNCH TIME: District 9 Releases Basketball Playoff Brackets

 No. 2 Moniteau will take on No. 1 Brookville for the title at 7:30 p.m. on Tuesday at Tippin Gym.

-St. Marys will play Punxsutawney at 8 p.m. on Feb.
-23 at DuBois with the winner playing CLearfield on March 3 at Tippin Gym for the title.
+St. Marys will play Punxsutawney at 8:00 p.m. on February 23 at DuBois with the winner playing Clearfield on March 3 at Tippin Gym for the title.

-Semifinals will take place at neutral sites on Feb.
-28. The final will be decided March 4 at Tippin Gym.
+The semifinals will take place at neutral sites on February 28.
+The final will be decided on March 4 at Tippin Gym.

 In Class 2A, Redbank Valley received the No. 1 seed in the four-team bracket.

-The Bulldogs will host No. 4 Keystone at 7 p.m. on Feb.
-28. No. 2 Moniteau will play No. 3 Coudersport at Brockway.
-Tip off for those games is 7 p.m.
+The Bulldogs will host No. 4 Keystone at 7:00 p.m. on February 28.
+No. 2 Moniteau will play No. 3 Coudersport at Brockway.
+The tip off for those games is 7:00 p.m.

 In Class 4A, there’s a three-team bracket.